f5devcentral/f5-agility-labs-waf/docs/waf201/module2-positive-sec/lab1/lab1.rst

 1. Back in Burp Console make sure you are looking at a request for Host **juiceshop.f5agility.com**.
 If not, click  forward until you find one.
 #.
 Under **Cookie** notice at least 3 cookies.

-  * language (used to set language pref in the browser)
+  * language (used to set language pref in the browser).
-  * io (Juice Shop session cookie)
+  * io (Juice Shop session cookie).
-  * TS (Set by Advanced WAF and will always be a unique identifier)
+  * TS (Set by Advanced WAF and will always be a unique identifier).

 3. Add an extra character (7) to the end of the TS cookie value and click **Forward**.